Skip to contents

 size_type <- 1 # calculate maximum number of clusters per arm m_max

-timing_type <- 2 # calculate maximum sample size based on information
+timing_type <- 3 # calculate maximum sample size and expected sample size based

 alpha_sf <- sfLDOF # Efficacy bound spending function (O'Brien-Fleming here)